 Nevada Statutory Law

-For some contracts, state statute governs what happens when the seller of a company is a party.
+For some contracts, the state statute governs what happens when the seller of a company is a party.
 The Nevada Uniform Commercial Code (UCC) applies to various commercial transactions, including the sale of goods, leases, negotiable instruments, and many others.
 If your agreement is subject to the UCC.
 The section on delegation of performance and assignment of rights states that:

 - A party may perform the contract through a delegate, such as the purchaser of the company that’s a party;